Coming to Montreal for a semester or for a full year?

 Read about some of our tips on what to do and what to expect from Montreal.

 Much like the rest of the east coast, Montreal has four distinct seasons, with the summers being very hot and the winters being very cold.
 Most of the snowfall will occur between December and February, but do not be surprised to see snowfall as soon as November and even into March.
 In contrast, summers in Montreal are quite enjoyable.
-With averages of 25ºC, you will definitely be able to soak of the sun.
-During your stay you will find that our weather is very temperamental, from snow, to windstorms, to sun, to thunder and lightning, we have it all.
+With averages of 25ºC, you will definitely be able to soak up the sun.
+During your stay, you will find that our weather is very temperamental, from snow, to windstorms, to sun, to thunder and lightning, we have it all.
+We recommend you come prepared with warm clothes for the winter, such as a good winter jacket as well as winter boots.

 If you are planning to travel between Concordia’s two campuses, Concordia provides a free shuttle bus service to and from the Sir George Williams Campus and the Loyola Campus during weekdays.